 Pearl Oyster Mushrooms (Tree Oyster Mushrooms)

 Oyster mushrooms are a basic, all-around useful mushroom.
-Since their flavor is mild, they blend well with many types of dishes without overpowering them.
+Their flavor is mild and buttery, and they blend well with many types of dishes.
 They also taste great on their own!

 Chestnut (Pholiota adiposa)

 Chestnut mushrooms are rich and nutty – and fine if you have a nut allergy!
 They retain their texture when cooked and add a great flavor to dishes.
 As with most mushrooms, cook them thoroughly to enjoy the best flavor and get the most nutrients.
 They are wonderful in soups and stuffings…or pasta…or stir fries, etc.

 King trumpets are seductive mushrooms that are generally grown for their meaty stems.
 They have a mild taste that is somewhat stronger than their cousins, the pearl oysters.
 They are firm enough to slice and cook on the grill.
 Some people slice them crosswise into rounds and cook and serve them as meatless “scallops.”

 Our broth is vegan-friendly and omnivore-friendly!
 It doesn’t contain animal products, and the abundance of mushrooms we add gives it a rich umami taste.
 You can use it as a stand-alone drink or soup, or you can use it as a soup base.